-Improving usability in the built environment combined with a passion for design is our foundation.
+Improving inclusivity in the built environment combined with a passion for design is our foundation.

 Disability Owned Certifications

 Persons with Disabilities Owned Business Enterprise, State of Illinois Department of Central Management Services

 Disability Owned Business Enterprise, Disability:IN (formerly U.S. Business Leadership Network)

 U.S. Access Board

 The U.S. Access Board is an independent federal agency that promotes equality for people with disabilities through leadership in accessible design and the development of accessibility guidelines and standards.
 LCM Partners Jack Catlin and Doug Anderson served by presidential appointment on the U.S. Access Board.

 Jack was the first practicing architect to be elected Chair of the Board.
 He also served on the Executive Committee and chaired the committee responsible for revising the 1991 ADA Accessibility Guidelines.

 Doug participated in the development of the 2010 ADA Standards for Accessibility Design and held the positions of Chair of the Board, Vice Chair of the Board, and Chair of the Executive Committee.